 At Torphins Playgroup, when planning our activities and providing experiences for the children, we follow the guidelines set out in the Scottish Government’s education policy documents Curriculum for Excellence and Pre-Birth to Three.

-The children will arrive at 9.15, say goodbye to you after they have settled in, and are then free to explore what’s on offer to them that day.
-Once everyone has arrived we will have circle time so that everyone knows who’s in that day and what exciting things we have in store for them to do or help with.
+The children will arrive between 9am and 9.30am, say goodbye to you after they have settled in, and are then free to explore what’s on offer to them that day.
+Once everyone is ready we will have circle time so that everyone knows who’s in that day and what exciting things we have in store for them to do or help with.
 It’s also the time to share our ‘news’ and very likely sing some songs.
 The children can then disperse again to the room of their choice to do whatever it is they decide to do.

 In the ‘big’ room we generally have an “Imaginative Play” area that will vary according to the theme we are running with at the time.
 It may be a home corner, an igloo, a tent in the forest, a castle, a shop, a boat… the list is endless!
 We will also have a variety of construction toys available so that the children can improve their manual dexterity and get involved in problem solving.
 There is a puzzle table in here too which will help teach them about patterns, shapes, numbers, size, and colours.
 Daily craft will be available in here where the children will have free access to all our craft materials and so can express themselves freely as they develop their fine motor skills and aesthetic senses.